scikit-learn/enhancement_proposals/slep011/proposal.rst

 isn't respected either since the first call to `fit` has an impact on the second.

-The same goes with passing `None`.
+The same goes with passing `None`: you get different models every time you call `fit`.

 A related issue is that the `rng` may be consumed outside of the estimator.
 The estimator isn't "self contained" anymore and its behaviour is now